Texas Health and Human Services (HHS)

 Department of Family and Protective Services (DFPS)

 DFPS has a central place to report abuse, neglect and exploitation.
-Per licensing standards for HCSSA rule 97.249, If an agency has cause to believe that a client served by the agency has been abused, neglected, or exploited by an agency employee, the agency must report the information immediately (within 24 hours) to DFPS AND DADS at (800) 458-9858.
+Per licensing standards for HCSSA rule 97.249, If an agency has cause to believe that a client served by the agency has been abused, neglected, or exploited by an agency employee, the agency must report the information immediately (within 24 hours) to DFPS AND HHS at (800) 458-9858.

 - Community Attendant Services (CAS)